fstaccone/Sagrada-SoftwareEngineering/README.md

 ### Main design patterns used
 We have adopted the *MVC* pattern to develop the whole software structure.
 In particular, we have implemented two different solutions for RMI and Socket.
 In the first case the controller is placed server side, while in the second case it is logically divided between server and client.
-This choice is mainly due to the *visitor pattern* used to parse the socket requests and responses, that allow us an easy serialization management through the network.
+This choice is mainly due to the *visitor pattern* used to parse the socket requests and responses, that allows us an easy serialization management through the network.
 Moreover, as a consequence of the *MVC*, we have used the *observer pattern* for the sending of notifies from server to client.
 About design patterns, we have also decided to create the toolcards's effects adopting an hybrid solution between a factory and a *strategy pattern*.
 (Note about cards: we create only the actual cards randomically drawn to preserve memory)
 We have just differed from regular *MVC* for some requests' syntax checks in view side, to lighten the server load.
 ### Network management and choices